 If you have roommates or other tenants on the lease with you, you are each jointly and solely responsible for the commitments in the lease.
-This means both or all of you are responsible for the entire amount of the rent.
-You and your roommate will both be evicted even if you pay your share and your roommate doesn’t.
+This means all of you are responsible for the entire amount of the rent.
+You and your roommates will all be evicted even if you pay your share and your roommates don’t.
 You’re also both responsible if one of you violates the lease or causes damage to the home.

 Changing your lease

 You and your landlord can change the terms of your lease any time if you both agree.
 Any changes should be in writing and signed by both you and your landlord.

 Sometimes your landlord can change the terms of the lease even if you don’t agree.
 Your landlord can only change your lease without you agreement if it’s to:

 Meet a health and safety concern

 Raise rent to meet a raise in property taxes, utilities, or property insurance